tanishkamali14/AI-Based-Network-Intrusion-Detection-System/readme.md

 ## Real-World Impact

+Intrusion detection systems are critical for modern network security, yet traditional approaches struggle with evolving threats and unseen attack patterns.

-This system can help security analysts detect both known and unknown threats in dynamic environments.
-It demonstrates how hybrid machine learning approaches improve detection coverage compared to traditional IDS systems.
+This project demonstrates how a hybrid machine learning architecture can improve detection coverage while highlighting practical trade-offs such as false positives and system complexity.

 ---